 How do I get the qualifications to be a ski instructor?

-- Season lift pass
+Season lift pass

-- Tuition from Level 3 or above
+Tuition from Level 3+ instructors

-- Exam fees
+Exam organisation and fees

 It’s an inclusive package designed to give you the best chance possible of obtaining your ski instructor qualification.
-And once you’re hopefully qualified to Level 2 you can go on to teach skiing all over the world.

 How do I get a job after I’ve got my qualification?